-For NEW medical equipment under £250k, the first and second stage of the Capital Steering Group Pipeline documentation must be completed.
+For NEW medical equipment under £250k, the Capital Steering Group (CSG) Pipeline documentation must be completed.

 For REPLACEMENT medical equipment under £250k, only an equipment form needs to be completed.

 For high value replacement medical equipment (single item £500k+) further due diligence reporting is required for LMERG approval.